jjmmll0727/koa-toy/README.md

 - models : virtual mongodb to control well
 - controller : receive request and send response with using services logic
 - service : crucial function to activate in controller dir & access to database directly
+- interface : for DTO for post http method

 #### notice